 Sibiu is host to many festivals and cultural and sporting events.
 For what to do in Transylvania and Sibiu, check the calendar of events to see what’s happening when you plan to visit.

 Transylvania is easily accessed by car or by train.
 From Bucharest, direct and local trains run to all of the towns listed above.
 When possible, book tickets for direct trains.
 Not only will you arrive quicker, the trains are a bit newer and are likely to be more comfortable with better seating and air conditioning.
 Local trains, while perhaps a bit warmer and more cramped, offer an up close look at daily life in the countryside.

 Check the Romanian train website for schedules and tickets.
 If you know your schedule and the tickets are available for purchase, buy and print your tickets online.
 In the smaller towns and villages, it may be slightly more challenging to find a train station agent who speaks English.

-If you finish your Transylvanian trip in Sibiu, take the overnight train to Budapest to extend your travels and/or for better international airport access.
+If you finish your trip to Transylvania in Sibiu, take the overnight train to Budapest to extend your travels and/or for better international airport access.